buildbot/buildbot/master/docs/manual/configuration/tests/steps.rst

      * In ``setUp()`` of test case call ``self.setup_test_build_step()``.

+     * In unit test first optionally call ``self.setup_build(...)`` function to setup information that will be available to the step during the test.

      * In unit test call ``self.setup_step(step)`` which will setup the step for testing.

      * Call ``self.expect_commands(commands)`` to specify commands that the step is expected to run and the results of these commands.